 A quick Google search returned one key piece of advice: Do not pay!
 Apparently few, if any individuals have ever received the requisite password to restore their files.
 I contacted the local Spotty Youth who said he’d have a look at my computer and drives, but in his experience, all was lost.

 All was lost.
-The typescript is gone – even from the so-called protected drives and on-line storage.
+The manuscript is gone – even from the so-called protected drives and on-line storage.
 The only images I have retrieved are the few “in-the-white” and “polished” pictures I posted on this blog to accompany the completion of the first four chests.
 A friend had the bright idea that my camera’s memory card might contain the missing book images.
 Ironically, the card had reached capacity days earlier and consequently, the images had been uploaded to on-line storage for safekeeping.

 I’ve been mulling over the options since the event and short of remaking the first four chests – which I’m not in the least inclined to do – the book, as intended, is a complete dud I’m afraid.
 I may still put a book together solely on what was to be the fifth chest in the original book.
 It’s a very fine mahogany chest and if I brush up on my descriptive writing, it should be possible to address many of the historical developments and techniques I no longer have detailed images of.